anuragsidana/example-android/README.md

 1. Sync the Gradle files to download the HyperTrack SDKs.
 2. Replace `YOUR_PUBLISHABLE_KEY` with your Hypertrack API key in `ExampleAppApplication.java` [here](https://github.com/hypertrack/example-android/blob/master/app/src/main/java/com/hypertrack/example_android/ExampleAppApplication.java#L19).
 3. Setup a Google Maps API key.
 More info [here](https://developers.google.com/maps/documentation/android-api/start) and the steps to get an API key are [here](https://developers.google.com/maps/documentation/android-api/start#step_4_get_a_google_maps_api_key).
-4. Add the API key [here](https://github.com/hypertrack/meta-android/blob/develop/app/src/main/AndroidManifest.xml#L207).
+4. Add the API key to the manifest [here](https://github.com/hypertrack/example-android/blob/master/app/src/main/AndroidManifest.xml#L46).
 5. Run in emulator.
 You might need to enable the location permission: see [how](readme-imgs/location.gif).

 ## Documentation